- Incorporate Now

 Commingling, is the sharing and pooling of personal and corporate assets.
 For example, rather than maintain separate corporate and personal bank accounts, you choose to use one account for personal and corporate purposes.
 This is considered commingling and an easy way to become personally liable for corporate acts.

-As used throughout the Compliance WatchSM suite of services, this term refers to a level of completion of a legal entity's responsibilities to maintain the formalities of corporate existence under the laws of the jurisdiction in which it is formed.
-The term is not intended to mean or imply conformity with all of the federal and state regulatory or tax requirements which may exist for operating your business.
+"Compliant" refers to a legal entity's responsibility to meet certain requirements to maintain corporate existence under the laws of the jurisdiction in which it is formed.
+The term is not intended to mean or imply conformity with all federal and state regulatory or tax requirements, which may also exist for operating your business.

 A class of shares that has no special features and possesses no greater rights than any other shares.

 A consent resolution is any resolution signed by all of the directors or shareholders, which authorizes a particular action.
 This act eliminates the need for face-to-face meetings of directors and shareholders.

 Relating to forming an incorporation in the state of Illinois.
 (1) Something of value, such as money or personal services, given by one party to another in exchange for an act or promise.
 For example, amount paid for stock in a corporation.
 (2) Something promised, given, or done that has the effect of making an agreement a legally enforceable contract.

 The statutory combination of two or more corporations to create a new corporation.